Analyzing Constellation Brands (STZ) & Its Competitors

 |2.41

-This table compares Constellation Brands and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Constellation Brands and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue